cognitedata/reveal/react-components/src/architecture/base/README.md

   - Static methods (if any)
   - Local functions, types or classes used in this file only

-- **Virual methods:**: Since TypeScript doesn't allow the virtual keyword, all functions are virtual.
-This is a weekness for the application developer.
+- **Virtual methods:**: Since TypeScript doesn't allow the virtual keyword, all functions are virtual.
+This is a weakness for the application developer.
 I have tried to mark function as virtual by comments.
 You should not override other function than this.
-A virtual function normally brings in uncessesary complexibility and should general be used by care.
+A virtual function normally brings in unnecessary complexity and should general be used by care.

-  - Function with prefex `Core` are always virtual and protected.
+  - Function with prefix `Core` are always virtual and protected.
 They can be overridden, but must call the same function for the base class.
-A function without the `Core` prefex is the one you should call from outside and is public.
-Experince shows that this pattern will make the code easier to maintain and extend in the future.
+A function without the `Core` prefix is the one you should call from outside and is public.
+Experience shows that this pattern will make the code easier to maintain and extend in the future.
 For instance `remove/removeCore` and `initialize/initializeCore` in the `DomainObject`.
   - Overridden methods should alway be marked by the override keyword.
 You will unfortunate not get any linting error when you forget this.
   -

-- **Static methods and classes:** The linker don't like static method, epecially when the entire class have static method only.
+- **Static methods and classes:** The linker don't like static method, especially when the entire class have static method only.
 I wanted to use this more, but have used functions instead.
-I don't like this, because it doen't group similar function togeter.
-It will also be less readabble on the caller side, since you don't know what part of the code the function is coming from.
+I don't like this, because it does not group similar function together.
+It will also be less readable on the caller side, since you don't know what part of the code the function is coming from.
 In typescript we have for instance Math with act like a static class, but they use som magic to pretend it to be using interface.

 - **Reuse:** I try to reuse code whenever it is possible.
 Therefore you will find functions that are very small, often one liners.
 This ensures the complexity of the code to be low and increase readability on the caller side.
 For instance: